Flyback diode: Operation

-To prevent the inductive voltage pulse on turnoff, a diode is connected across the inductor as shown in fig. 3.
-The diode doesn't conduct current while the switch is closed because it is reverse-biased by the battery voltage, so it doesn't interfere with normal operation of the circuit.
+To prevent the inductive voltage pulse on turnoff, a diode is connected across the inductor, as shown in Fig. 3.
+The diode doesn't conduct current while the switch is closed because it is reverse-biased by the battery voltage, so it doesn't interfere with the normal operation of the circuit.
 However, when the switch is opened, the induced voltage across the inductor of opposite polarity forward biases the diode, and it conducts current, limiting the voltage across the inductor and thus preventing the arc from forming at the switch.
 The inductor and diode momentarily form a loop or circuit powered by the stored energy in the inductor.
-This circuit supplies a current path to the inductor to replace the current from the battery, so the inductor current does not drop abruptly, and it does not develop a high voltage.
+This circuit supplies a current path to the inductor to replace the current from the battery, so the inductor current does not drop abruptly and does not develop a high voltage.
 The voltage across the inductor is limited to the forward voltage of the diode, around 0.7 - 1.5V.
 This "freewheeling" or "flyback" current through the diode and inductor decreases slowly to zero as the magnetic energy in the inductor is dissipated as heat in the series resistance of the windings.
 This may take a few milliseconds in a small inductor.